Best Resource for Understanding Permanent Care Orders in Victoria

 Prospective carers who want Permanent Care in Victoria should plan for a timeline that looks something like this:

-Months 1-12: Initial enquiry, Shared Lives training, Step by Step assessment, accreditation.
-First placement arranged.
-The placement begins as a temporary protective order.
+Initial period: Initial enquiry, Shared Lives training, Step by Step assessment, accreditation, and a first placement if a suitable match is available.
+A first placement commonly begins under a temporary protective order.

-Months 12-36: Foster care period.
-The system's focus is on family reunification.
-Regular contact between child and birth family is supported and often supervised.
+Foster care period: The system's focus is on family reunification.
+Regular contact between child and birth family is supported and may be supervised.
 Court reviews occur at intervals.
 DFFH and CSO assess progress toward reunification goals.
 During this period, carers support a goal they may not agree with while forming deep attachment bonds with the child.

-Years 2-4+: If reunification is not achieved and the court determines it is not in the child's best interests, permanency planning begins.
+Permanency consideration: If reunification is not achieved and the court determines it is not in the child's best interests, permanency planning may begin.
 The CSO and DFFH may recommend a PCO.
 The Children's Court considers the application.
 This process involves reports from DFFH, sometimes independent assessments, and hearings that can extend over months.

 This timeline is not universal -- some carers reach PCO proceedings faster, some considerably slower.
 But a prospective carer who enters the system believing they can have a permanent family arrangement within six months to a year is going to experience the system as a profound betrayal of what they were told.